rei-commits/my_first_repo/README.md

-Hope to enhance my computer skills and knowledge.
+Continuing to enhance my computer skills and knowledge.